 Improve Your Credit Score – 10 Surprising Ways

-We all know how important credit scores are, yet it’s easy to forget about them in day-to-day living until you need that car loan or mortgage, only to find that your score isn’t want it should be.
+We all know how important credit scores are, yet it’s easy to forget about them in day-to-day living until you need that car loan or mortgage, only to find that your score isn’t what it should be.
 While credit repair companies can help, there are a few surprising tricks you can do to fix credit scores now.
-As you rebuild credit, consider these surprising steps.
+As you wonder “how can I up my credit score,” consider these surprising steps.

 1. Pay Down Cards Strategically

 Paying down debt is good, but paying it down strategically will bring the best gains.
 Pay down debt in such a way that your debts are about 33 percent of the limit on each debt.

 2. Stagger Payoffs

 Making several small payments throughout the month will lower your debt more quickly and also improve your credit score rapidly, because doing so improves your credit utilization ratio, which is 30 percent of your score.
 This is one of the best ways to consider when you worry about “how to get my credit score up.”

 3. Ask for a Limit Increase